-The results framework template can help you identify the risks and the assumptions you make at each level of the results framework.
+The extended results framework template can help you identify the risks and the assumptions you make at each level of the results framework.10

-Below is a simplified illustration of how to identify assumptions/risks using the results framework.
+Below is a simplified illustration of how to identify assumptions/risks and present it within a results framework.

 Assumptions/Risks Objective THEN this objective is possible Outcome THEN this outcome.
 IF this outcome AND this assumption holds true Output THEN this output.
-IF this output AND this assumption holds true Activities IF these activities take place AND this assumption holds true ties are not part of the results tor the Financial Mechanisms
+IF this output AND this assumption holds true Activities IF these activities take place AND this assumption holds true ties are not part of the results t for the FMs